 The day of surgery, you will be cared for in the operating room by surgeons, anesthesiologists and nurses who specialize in surgery for patients with esophageal cancer.
 After surgery, you will recover in the post-surgical care unit where you will receive comprehensive care by an experienced surgical and nursing staff.

 Brigham and Women's Hospital provides a multidisciplinary approach to patient care, collaborating with colleagues in other medical specialties.
-The Center for Esophageal and Gastric Cancer at Dana-Farber/Brigham and Women's Cancer Center includes surgeons, medical and radiation oncologists, nutritionists, pathologists, anesthesiologists and gastroenterologists.
+The Center for Esophageal and Gastric Cancer at Dana-Farber Brigham Cancer Center includes surgeons, medical and radiation oncologists, nutritionists, pathologists, anesthesiologists and gastroenterologists.
 In addition, patients have full access to BWH's world-renowned academic medical community with its diverse specialists and state-of-the-art facilities.

 Contact one of our cancer surgeons in the list at the top of the page to make an appointment.